decayingcrow/decayingcrow/README.md

 my name is davesprite

-i use he crow it pronouns and im nonbinary and gay
+i use he crow it pronouns and im nonbinary and mega gay for my handsome boyfriend hi owen

 im neurodivergent and my main interests right now are homestuck, no more heroes and animatronics